-As the Operations Team Administrator, Michelle does whatever is needed to help make our Austin office run smoothly.
+As an Operations Specialist, Michelle does whatever is needed to help make our Austin office run smoothly.
 This involves helping with various accounting, purchasing, and customer service functions.
 She loves to make people happy, so if she can help you, she will!

 Michelle grew up in Pittsburgh, Pennsylvania and studied marketing at Penn State.
 She moved to Austin three years ago with her fiancé to escape the cold, and she couldn’t be happier with how things have turned out.
 She is also mildly obsessed with her little dog, Darcy, and will show you pictures any chance she gets.

 - Michelle can sing you “Happy Birthday” in Polish.
 (Sto Lat!)

 - She loves baking, although, she can never find enough time to make everything she wants.